sasadangelo/langchain-tutorials/lesson-2/README.md

-# Lesson 2: run "Hello LLM" configuring the providers
+# Lesson 2: "Hello LLM" with providers configuration

 In this lesson, we will configure the LLM provider using the new `config.yaml`configuration file.